 Botox is a neurotoxin that blocks nerve signals.
 It works to reduce pain by paralyzing the muscles that are causing the pain.
-Side effects of Botox can include allergic reactions, facial paralysis and even death.
-For most people, botox is a safe treatment for reducing pain from various conditions such as headache, dental pain and migraines but always consult with your doctor first.
+Side effects of Botox can include allergic reactions, facial paralysis, and even death.
+For most people, botox is a safe treatment for reducing pain from various conditions such as headaches, dental pain, and migraines but always consult with your doctor first.

 What is Botox made of?

 Botox is a neurotoxin that paralyzes muscles.
 It is most commonly used to treat wrinkles and smooths the skin.
 Side effects depend on the dosage and can include spasms, numbness, headaches etcetera.
 Make sure to speak to your doctor before undergoing Botox treatment as it has risks and side effects associated with it (e.g., injection site pain, swelling of eyelids or face).

 Botox injection is a treatment that uses the neurotoxin botulinum toxin to reduce wrinkles, lines, and crow’s feet.
 It is injected into the targeted muscles for about six months, with side effects depending on which area is treated.
 The most commonly reported side effects are headaches, numbness, and fatigue.
 However, you can minimize these by being briefed about the procedure beforehand and taking medication if required.